matthewviray/power-outages-project/README.md

 ></iframe>

 ### Results:
 With a p-value of 0.005 and a significance value of 0.05 for our test.
 We reject the null hypothesis and it suggest that the distribution of causes of our outages is different between January and June.
-This test and rejecting the null suggest that month have a impact on what drives the cause of an outage.
-Where, its possible for different months the causes of outages are more common or rare depending on what month it is.
+This test and rejecting the null suggest that month may have a impact on what drives the cause of an outage.
+Where its possible for different months changes the frequency of the causes of outages to be more common or rare depending on what month it is.
 <iframe
   src="assets/cause_by_month_distribution.html"
   width="800"